What Is Considered An Ancillary Provider?

 What Are Examples Of Ancillary Services

 Ancillary services are diagnostic or supportive measures that physicians may use to help treat patients.
-For instance, during a stay in a hospital, anything that doesn’t include room and board or direct care by a nurse or physician is ancillary.
+For instance, during a stay in a hospital, anything that doesn’t include room and board or direct care a nurse or physician is ancillary.
 Physical therapy, X-rays, lab tests, and ultrasounds are examples of ancillary services.

 Ancillary services are generally located in three different facilities: